Revolut Became the New Target For Phishing Scams

 If you’re not paying close attention to the emails you receive, you may find yourself in the situation of being hacked.
 But be wary of the language and orthography of the email body because you may often find suspect typos and fake domains that are impossible to happen from genuine companies.
 Such scams started to happen even on social media, where cloned websites, posts and tweets are used to persuade people to give their information.

-If you believe you’ve been the victim of a phishing attack, there are some things you can do right at the moment to minimise the impact:
+If you believe you’ve been the victim of a phishing attack, there are some things you can do right at the moment to minimize the impact:

 • Disconnect the device from the internet to prevent the attacker from remotely accessing your device.
 You could also disconnect your WIFI service from the network you’re using.